d2l-ai/d2l-en/chapter_introduction/index.md

-While we might expect microscope images to come from standard equipment, we cannot expect images mined from the Internet to all show up with the same resolution or shape.
+While we might expect microscope images to come from standard equipment, we cannot expect images mined from the Internet all to have the same resolution or shape.
 For images, we might consider
-cropping them all to a standard size, but that strategy only gets us so far.
+cropping them to a standard size, but that strategy only gets us so far.
-We risk losing information in the cropped out portions.
+We risk losing information in the cropped-out portions.
 Moreover, text data resists fixed-length representations even more stubbornly.
 Consider the customer reviews left